-• SetAccuracy[expr, a] yields a version of expr in which all numbers have been set to have accuracy a.
+SetAccuracy[expr, n] yields a version of expr in which all numbers have been set to have an accuracy of n digits.

-returns an arbitrary-precision number even if the number of significant digits obtained will be less than $MachinePrecision
+SetAccuracy returns an arbitrary-precision number even if the number of significant digits obtained will be less than $MachinePrecision.

-• When expr contains machine-precision numbers, SetAccuracy[expr, a] can give results which differ from one computer system to another.
+When expr contains machine-precision numbers, SetAccuracy[expr, n] can give results which differ from one computer system to another.